Traben-0/Entity_Texture_Features/.github/README-assets/RANDOM_GUIDE.md

 - ETF supports all OptiFine random entity texture properties including `biome`, `name`, `height` etc.
 - The documentation is availiable in the [`random_entities.properties`](random_entities.properties) example file.
 - ETF also adds a few extra features that OptiFine does not have.
-For instance, ETF includes many texture properties that OptiFine doesn't have, random entity files can be placed under `/assets/minecraft/textures/entity` or and in ETF directory, `/assets/etf/random/` directory as well as OptiFine's directories.
+For instance, random entity files can also be placed under the vanilla `/assets/minecraft/textures/entity` or ETF directory, `/assets/etf/random/` directory as well as OptiFine's directories.

 ## Guide:

 - Random textures must be in one of the following folders of a resource pack.
 <br />ETF will check from the top directory first and will only use the last directory if none of the others are used:
     - The ETF directory `etf/random/entity`
-    - The OptiFine `random` directory `optifine/random/entity`
+    - The OptiFine random directory `optifine/random/entity`
     - The OptiFine legacy directory `optifine/mob`
-    - The vanilla directory `minecraft/textures/entity`
+    - The vanilla directory `minecraft/textures/entity` or wherever a modded entity's texture happens to be by default.

-- The random textures must be named after this format: `TextureName#.png`, with `#` being any number that must start from **2**.
+- The random textures must be named after this format: `TextureName#.png`, with `#` being any number that should start from **2**.
-If `1.png` does not exist then calling `1` in the properties will use the vanilla texture
+If `TextureName1.png` does not exist then calling `1` in the properties will use the vanilla texture
 <br />(The vanilla texture can also be manually called by using number `0`)

 - A `TextureName.properties` file can be placed alongside these random textures to determine special cases for different random textures to be selected.